TriComp/TriComp.github.io/englishcorner.md

 permalink: /englishcorner/
 ---

 Welcome on the website of project Tricomp, the knitting compiler.
-TriComp is currently not available but in progress; it is performed with OCaml and C++.
-It is a software making the manufacturing of various knitted clothes easier.
+TriComp is currently not available but in progress; it is made with OCaml and C++.
+It is a software for making the manufacturing of various knitted clothes easier.
-This Project is working in the frame of the course of integrated project in M1if of ENS Lyon.
+This Project is a group project for the master of (theoretical) computer science of ENS Lyon.
 Team :

 * William Aufort